informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 `$dcctx` is an object that gives you access to the current `pid` and `cid` of the app.
 You may use this attribute to generate links with `ppid` and `pcid` as query parameters.
 ```
 {
-    pid: "the page id",
+    "pid": "the page id",
-    cid: "the context id(name of the app)"
+    "cid": "the context id(name of the app)"
 }
 ```